 As runners, we rarely avoid uncomfortable conditions, so we must have good clothing.
 For many of us, it means having the best wool running apparel in our closets.
-As the saying goes, “There’s no bad weather, only bad clothing.”
-One material that can be counted on to keep you comfortable from wet to dry, cold to hot, and everything in between is wool.
-While wool is often considered for cold-weather comfort, it is much more versatile than just being used for a cozy sweater.
+You can count on one material to keep you comfortable from wet to dry, cold to hot, and everything in between is wool — it is much more versatile than just being used for a cozy sweater.
 Companies make all sorts of running clothing from wool, including shirts, shorts, socks, neck gaiters, hats, and gloves.

 We took an array of wool running items in different weather conditions, from heat to rain to snow to chilly mornings, to test their warmth, breathability, durability, and comfort.
-Our testing took place from the deserts of Utah to the mountains of Colorado to the home of merino wool in New Zealand to find as many environmental conditions as possible.
+Our testing took place from the deserts of Utah to the mountains of Colorado to the home of merino wool in New Zealand.
+We tested in as many environmental conditions as possible.

 This guide shares our favorite wool items to keep you moving in the best and worst conditions Mother Nature can create.
-You can read more about why iRunFar team members choose wool, our testing methodology, and frequently asked questions about wool below.
+For hot conditions, we turned to the Icebreaker ZoneKnit Merino Short Sleeve T-Shirt, and when we needed extra insulation in cold temperatures, we layered with the Smartwool Classic Thermal Merino Base Layer Crew.
+Below, you can read more about why iRunFar team members choose wool, our testing methodology, and frequently asked questions about wool.

 Best Wool Running Apparel